paultgriffiths/research/README.md

 - Description and Evaluation of an Emission-Driven and Fully Coupled Methane Cycle in UKESM1.
 DOI:10.1029/2021MS002982 (evaluation of OH, CH4 and CO model performance)

+-  Attribution of stratospheric and tropospheric ozone changes between 1850 and 2014 in CMIP6 models.
+10.1029/2022JD036452 (histSST-piCH4 and -piO3 experiments)

 ### 2021

 - The role of natural halogens in global tropospheric ozone chemistry and budget under different 21st century climate scenarios (comparison with tropospheric ozone burdens in CMIP6 models) DOI:10.1029/2021JD034859